-Shoulder impingement syndrome is also known as rotator cuff tendinitis.
+Rotator cuff tendinitis (also called shoulder impingement syndrome) happens when the rotator cuff becomes irritated.
 The rotator cuff is a common source of pain in the shoulder and can be a result of tendinitis, bursitis or impingement.

 The shoulder is made up of three bones: the upper arm bone (humerus), the shoulder blade (scapula) and the collarbone (clavicle).
 The shoulder is a ball-and-socket joint, which means the ball of the upper arm fits into a shallow socket in your shoulder blade.